Collecting Reblog Data Like It’s My Summer Job

 Tags work differently on Tumblr than on other social media platforms; they’re not primarily used for searching.
 Instead, people tag a post to provide personal context, add witty insight, or share stories.
 It’s considered less intrusive than adding commentary directly to the original post.
 Tags are typically written as short phrases, such as #martin and bosco, #the boys are back!, or #fun we can afford in this economy.

-Why Is Data Collection from the /posts
+Why Is Data Collection from the /posts API Taking So Long?

-Here’s a summary of how the /posts
+Here’s a summary of how the /posts API data collection is going:

 - Collection Start Date: June 23, 2025